arvinsim/artem/content/literary/the-war-of-art-book-review.md

 +++
 date = "2015-02-02T22:42:59+08:00"
-title = "The War of Art"
-description = "A book review on the The War of Art book" articleType = ["book-review"] tags = ["non-fiction", "productivity", "motivational"]
+title = "Book Review: The War of Art" description = "A book review on the The War of Art book" articleType = ["book-review"] tags = ["non-fiction", "productivity", "motivational"]